 Entries are currently being selected for people who died in 1991-2000.

-Is a freely accessible portal to historic botanical literature from the Missouri Botanical Garden Library
+Freely accessible portal to historic botanical literature from the Missouri Botanical Garden Library.

 The world's leading source of art images, representing museums, galleries, and artists throughout the world by providing a central source of fine art for image users.
 Every subject, concept, style and medium is represented, from the masterpieces of national museums to the hidden treasures of private collections.
 Fine art is just one of the sources of images; design antiques, maps, architecture, furniture, glass, ceramics, anthropological artefacts and many others also feature in the collection.